 If You Go to the Hospital:

 - Bring a change of clothing or place each piece of evidence clothing in a separate paper bag and bring them to the hospital.

 - Try to bring someone with you for support.

 - You can request an advocate be with you while you make your complaint.

 - Understand if the individual taking the report appears cool or distant, they are required to be a neutral party with a responsibility to gather data.

 - It is not uncommon to forget details of the incident, or to remember them later.
 Share additional details, with your advocate or the investigator of your complaint, as soon as you remember them.

 - Know that you are protected against any type of retaliatory behavior that is connected to your complaint.
 Any action of retaliation is a further violation of policy and is subject to sanctions.

 Submitting an Inquiry or Filing A Complaint:

-The Title IX Coordinator Diana Harto ([email protected] 304.336.8139) is available to assist with any questions or concerns.
+The Title IX Coordinator Diana Harto ([email protected] or 304.336.8139) is available to assist with any questions or concerns.
 You can also submit a complaint online here: Online Title IX Complaint Form.
 Please note that it will take at least one to two business days to review and process any report submitted electronically.